bewebi/networksFinalProject/README.md

 ##Use cases for secure application:
 <ul>
-	<li>Run the server and watch for SSL handshake. </li>
-	<li>Observe traffic on the wire compared to normal application. </li>
+	<li>Start the server.</li>
+	<li>Start a client pointing to the server.
+Select any of the options for TLS, then anything but "y" for prompt about trusting self-signed certificates.
+Observe that the handshake fails because the cert cannot be verified.</li>
+	<li>Run ssldump against the interface of the client or server.
+Start a client again, using any of the TLS options, and this time type "y" for the prompt about trusting self-signed certs.
+	<li>Observe in ssldump output that the handshake has taken place.
+Also note the version of TLS used (TLS 1.0 appears as SSL 3.1, 1.1 shows up as 3.2, 1.2 is 3.3) and verify it matches what you requested.
+	<li>As you begin using application, confirm that ssldump is showing this as "application data."
+In unencrypted mode, none of this data would show up in the output.</li>
+	<li>Using packet sniffer like Wireshark, confirm that the data is scrambled.
+Compare to unencrypted mode, where you can observe the traffic in plaintext.</li>
+	<li> In the logout (not permanent) case, verify in ssldump that a new handshake is done when the client returns. </li>
-	<li>Follow same steps as normal application and verify that behavior is still the same at endpoints </li>
+	<li>Follow same steps as above for the normal application and verify that behavior is still the same at endpoints. </li>
 </ul>

 ##Use cases for proxy application: